Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 (this rule is modified a little bit in the presence of ellipses or newaxis, as we will see below).

-For example, let's suppose we have the 3-dimensional array `a` with shape `(3, 2, 4)`.
+For example, suppose we have a three-dimensional array `a` with the shape `(3, 2, 4)`.
 For simplicity, we'll define `a` as a reshaped `arange`, so that each element is distinct and we can easily see which elements are selected.

 ```py
 >>> a = np.arange(24).reshape((3, 2, 4))